 Now for a fun homeschooling lesson in how to build moving robots using milk bottle tops.

-Now you've learnt how to make your homeschooling robots move you need to look round for what other free items you can steal from the trash for building robot heads and tails.
-Fun choices to pinch for your free kids crafts are:
+Now you've learned how to make your homeschooling robots move you need to look round for what other free items you can steal from the trash for building robot heads and tails.

 You can often glue them on to the robot body or fit the head into the bottle neck.